 Study objectives

 This report presents the results from the Connecticut C&I NTG study conducted by DNV on behalf of the Connecticut EEB.
 The research for this effort was completed from August 2022 through April 2023.
-The study’s purpose was to examine specific product submarkets and customer segments within the larger C&I market that were in greater need of program intervention and to develop recommendations on NTG ratios for prospective application in the Energy Opportunities (EO), Small Business Energy Advantage (Small Business), and Upstream programs in Connecticut.
+The study’s purpose was to examine specific product submarkets and customer segments within the larger C&I market that were in greater need of program intervention and to develop recommendations on NTG ratios for prospective application in the Energy Opportunities (EO), Small Business Energy Advantage (Small Business), and Midstream programs in Connecticut.
 More specifically, the objectives were to:

 Identify possibly underserved areas of the C&I lighting market in need of continued program interventions to continue to transform the market.

-Estimate retrospective spillover and free-ridership across customer segments and product submarkets within the EO, Small Business, and Upstream programs based on survey responses from PY2021 participants.
+Estimate retrospective spillover and free-ridership across customer segments and product submarkets within the EO, Small Business, and Midstream programs based on survey responses from PY2021 participants.

 Develop recommendations for prospective NTG ratios for each program for inclusion in the Connecticut PY2024 Program Savings Document.